deepanshs/mrsimulator/docs/installation/devs.rst

     $ pre-commit install

-Once set up, navigate to the root level of the **mrsimulator** folder and type
+Once set up, navigate to the root level of the **MRSimulator** folder and type

 .. code-block:: bash